3. Bayesian methods#

 3.3.4.
 Bayesian Inference from a Posterior Random Sample#

-The generated sample only constitute an approximation, but given the sampling budget, this approximation can be made as accurate as desired.
+The generated sample only constitutes an approximation, but given the sampling budget, this approximation can be made as accurate as desired.
 In summary, Bayesian inference can be condensed to the following main take-home knowledge:

 • The posterior distribution is the current summary of beliefs about the parameter in the Bayesian framework.